OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, application memory or parameter data in the production environment)

 **Controls:**
-* RUNTIMEMODELCONFIDENTIALIY.
+* RUNTIMEMODELCONFIDENTIALIY (runtime appsec).
 See SECDEVPROGRAM to attain application security, with the focus on protecting the storage of model parameters (e.g. access control, encryption)
-* MODELOBFUSCATION.
+* MODELOBFUSCATION (development-time appsec).
 Techniques to store the model in a complex and confusing waym with minimal technical information, to make it more difficult for attackers to extract and understand a model from a deployed system.
 See this [article on ModelObfuscator](https://dl.acm.org/doi/abs/10.1145/3597926.3598113)

 --------------------------------------